Joseph Needham and the Spirit of Science in Wartime China

 From 1943 to 1946, British scientist Joseph Needham travelled across China.
 He visited more than 300 universities, research institutes, and industrial facilities.
 With his camera and pen, he captured the determination of Chinese scientists during the darkest years of the war against Japan.

 Liu Xiao, a visiting scholar at the Needham Research Institute at Cambridge, says Needham first came to China with sympathy and a desire to help.
 But what he saw changed him.
-Even in extreme hardship, Chinese scientists and educators showed fierce will and high morale.
+Even in the face of extreme hardship, Chinese scientists and educators demonstrated a fierce will and high morale.
 His feelings shifted from sympathy to deep respect, and he became a committed supporter of the Chinese people.

 Science in wartime China